FreezeWarp/freeze-messenger/README.md

 ### The list of currently active users appears inaccurate.

-On MySQL systems, the ping is stored in memory.
+On MySQL systems, the [`ping`](http://josephtparsons.com/messenger/docs/database.htm#ping) table is stored in memory.
 On default systems, only about 500,000 rows can exist in this table; after this, new records will simply be dropped, and the list of active users could, in theory, stop updating normally.
-To address this situation, increase the MySQL max_heap_table_size system variable.
+To address this situation, increase the MySQL [max_heap_table_size](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_heap_table_size) system variable.

 ### Getting the list of active users is very slow.